-Theme Class number of times Description What's the multiphase 1 To accion the definitions and fan demontal above at visting of multiplace flows flows?
-1 To review the definitions and fundamental characteristics of multiphase flows.
-Governing equation of gas-liquid two phase 2 To learn the governing equation of gas-liquid two phase flows flows Modeling of gas-liquid two phase 2 To learn modeling of gas-liquid two phase flows and its constitutive equations flows Numerical methods 3 To learn the numerical methods to solve the single-phase and two-phase flows Examples of gas-liquid two phase 1 To show some examples of gas-liquid two phase flow analysis flow analysis Characteristics of 1 Review characteristics of particle flows particle flows 1 Review characteristics of particle nows Explain variables and parameters subjected to interaction between particle and Fundamental aspect of 1 particle and/or particle and flow.
+Theme Class number of times Description What's the multiphase 1 To review the definitions and fundamental characteristics of multiphase flows. flows?
+1 Governing equation of gas-liquid two phase 2 To learn the governing equation of gas-liquid two phase flows flows Modeling of gas-liquid two phase 2 To learn modeling of gas-liquid two phase flows and its constitutive equations flows Numerical methods 3 To learn the numerical methods to solve the single-phase and two-phase flows Examples of gas-liquid two phase 1 To show some examples of gas-liquid two phase flow analysis flow analysis Characteristics of 1 Review characteristics of particle flows particle flows 1 Review characteristics of particle flows Explain variables and parameters subjected to interaction between particle and Fundamental aspect of 1 particle and/or particle and flow.
 Moreover, momentum and heat exchange particle flows 1 between phases, i.e., to explain One-way, Two-way and Four-way coupling numerical methods.
 Explain numerical method for thermofluid including static particles like a packed Particle methods 2 bed.
 Moreover, numerical methods for macroscopic and microscopic particles such as Discrete Element Method.
-Measurements of 2 Review several measuring methods of particle characteristics and thermofluid particle characteristics ۷ behaviors
+Measurements of 2 Review several measuring methods of particle characteristics and thermofluid particle characteristics ۷. behaviors